 Once you’ve figured out your area of interest and what kind of degree or certification you’ll pursue, the next big question is how to pay for it.
 While higher education costs can seem prohibitive, the good news is that there are lots of options available to help you finance your academic pursuits.

-Financial aid options that may be available to you include scholarships, grants, loans, and even work-study programs and assistant-ships.
+Financial aid options that may be available to you include scholarships, grants, loans, and even work-study programs and assistantships.
+The maximum Federal Pell Grant for the 2018–19 award year (July 1, 2018, through June 30, 2019) will be $6,095.
 Private loans are another solution to helping you achieve your educational goals.
 And if you’ve served in the military, you can also take advantage of tax credits and benefits to help offset the cost.

 Scholarships: These are generally merit-based financial awards given in honor of academic achievement, need, area of study or other criteria as determined by the awarding body.
 Unlike grants, scholarships come from a greater variety of sources, including schools, individual university departments, nonprofits, corporations and many more.
 Additionally, many scholarships require the maintenance of a specific grade point average or enrollment in a particular program of study.